-• Teachers have not been required to create common summative assessments in the past.
-This is a new expectation that will require technical and professional support.
+• The 23/24 school year was the first year teachers were required to create common summative assessments.
+Moving forward, these assessments will continue to need to be aligned to content area and grade level standards.
 A revised PLC document with guiding questions has been created to support the development of rigorous, standards-based summative assessments.
 Additionally, the Leadership Team will be reviewing PLC documents both to calibrate collective expectations for summative assessments, and identify necessary professional learning.